 - Why do others struggle with belly fat even when overall weight seems fine?

-These questions point to a bigger truth: obesity is not just about food—it’s about function.
+These questions point to a bigger truth: obesity is not just about foodβitβs about function.

-Obesity as a Metabolic Disorder
+Β Obesity as a Metabolic Disorder

 Modern science now recognizes obesity as part of a metabolic syndrome, which includes: